VincentH-Net/QuickCross/Readme.md

 ##### List ItemTemplate #####
 Specifies the reuse identifier of the `UITableViewCell` that represents a list item.
 E.g. the value "TweetListItem" corresponds to the UITableViewCell with reuse identifier TweetListItem.
 You can specify the reuse identifier in XCode by selecting the UITableViewCell and then specifying the **indentifier** field in the **Attributes Inspector**.
 The default value of the ItemTemplate binding parameter is the value of `ItemsSource` + "**Item**".

+##### List AddCommand #####
+Specifies the name of the viewmodel command (e.g. AddProductCommand) that must be executed when the user selects the [Insertion control in table editing mode](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/tableview_iphone/ManageInsertDeleteRow/ManageInsertDeleteRow.html).
+The command parameter will be the list item object at the insert position, if any.
+If this binding parameter is not specified, no command will be executed.

+##### List RemoveCommand #####
+Specifies the name of the viewmodel command (e.g. RemoveProductCommand) that must be executed when the user selects the [Deletion control in table editing mode](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/tableview_iphone/ManageInsertDeleteRow/ManageInsertDeleteRow.html).
+The command parameter will be the list item object to be deleted.
+If this binding parameter is not specified, no command will be executed.

+##### List CanEdit #####
+Specifies whether list items can be edited in table view editing mode.
+The value `true` or `false` enables resp. disables editing for all items in the list.
+You can also enable or disable editing per item by adding a boolean property or field to each list item and then specifying the name of that property or field, e.g. `CanEdit=ProductIsEditable`.
+The default value of the CanEdit binding parameter is `false`.

+##### List CanMove #####
+Specifies whether list items can be moved in table view editing mode.
+The value `true` or `false` enables resp. disables moving for all items in the list.
+You can also enable or disable moving per item by adding a boolean property or field to each list item and then specifying the name of that property or field, e.g. `CanMove=ProductCanBeReordered`.
+The default value of the CanMove binding parameter is `false`.

 ##### Binding a Storyboard Segue to a Command #####
 You can bind a Storyboard Segue to a Command in XCode by selecting the Segue and then setting the **Storyboard Segue identifier** field to the name of the command, e.g. ShowDetail.
 When preparing for the segue, the controller base class will call it's `GetCommandParameter()` method, which you can override in your controller class to provide a parameter for the command, and then the base class will execute the command (if a command with the same name as the Segue identifier exists in the viewmodel).